 The Inspect Element tool helps users explore BIM data associated with any given element in their model, and easily document actionable items associated with them.
 This metadata provides much of the information necessary to quickly get back into your model for revisions.

 When inspecting an element, it will temporarily turn opaque until it is flagged, deselected, or another element is inspected.

 With the Inspect Element tool selected, users are able to point at any individual element in their model and pull the trigger to inspect that element.
-Some basic information about that selected component, such as element and family name, will be displayed on the menu (we'll be adding more to this with later releases).
+The information displayed differs a bit per file type:

-Additionally, when you've finished reviewing your Revit file in VR, you'll be able to export a report of all flagged elements as a CSV file.
-This helps users to quickly and easily go back into Revit to make any necessary changes, based on Element ID.
+Revit users are also able to export a report of all flagged elements as a CSV file.
+This helps to quickly and easily go back into Revit to make any necessary changes, based on Element ID.
 Full details on this workflow available here.